-- viii. if the security provider is a Cayman Islands exempted company, a certified copy of its register of mortgages and charges showing the security created over the Secured Shares in the Secured Company refer to our guide entitled "Granting and protecting security over shares in a Cayman Islands exempted company" for further details; - ix. a certified copy of the Secured Company's register of members annotated to show the security created over the Secured Shares in the Secured Company (if commercially agreed) refer to our guide entitled "Granting and protecting security over shares in a Cayman Islands exempted company" for further details; - x. if the security provider is a Cayman Islands exempted company, a copy of the board resolutions of its board of directors authorizing: - a. its entry into and execution of the security document; and - b. the updates to its register of mortgages and charges; - xi. a copy of the board resolutions of the Secured Company authorizing: - a. its entry into and execution of the security document (if it is a party); - b. its register of members to be annotated (if commercially agreed); and - a transfer of Secured Shares upon the occurrence of a default under the security document; and - xii. a special resolution passed by the Secured Company with respect to certain changes to its memorandum of association and articles of association (the "M&A"), if required refer to our guide entitled "Granting and protecting security over shares in a Cayman Islands exempted company" for further details.
+- viii. if the security provider is a BVI business company, a certified copy of its register of charges showing the security created over the Secured Shares in the Secured Company refer to our guide entitled "Granting and protecting security over shares in a BVI business company" for further details; - ix. if the security provider is a BVI business company, a copy of the stamped particulars of charge and certificate of registration of charge with respect to the security created over the Secured Shares in the Secured Company refer to our guide entitled "Granting and protecting security over shares in a BVI business company" for further details; - x. a certified copy of the Secured Company's register of members annotated to show the security created over the Secured Shares in the Secured Company if commercially agreed refer to our guide entitled "Granting and protecting security over shares in a BVI business company" for further details; - xi. a copy of the Secured Company's register of members annotated to show the security created over the Secured Shares in the Secured Company stamped by the BVI Registrar of Corporate Affairs (the "Registrar") if commercially agreed refer to our guide entitled "Granting and protecting security over shares in a BVI business company" for further details; - xii. if the security provider is a BVI business company, a copy of the board resolutions of its board of directors authorizing: - a. its entry into and execution of the security document; - b. the filing of the relevant particulars of charge with the Registrar; and - c. the updates to its register of charges; - xiii. a copy of the board resolutions of the Secured Company authorizing: - a. its entry into and execution of the security document (if it is a party); - b. its register of members to be annotated and the filing thereof with the Registrar (if commercially agreed); and - c. a transfer of Secured Shares in the Secured Company upon the occurrence of a default under the security document; and - xiv. a resolution passed by the Secured Company with respect to certain changes to its M&A, if required refer to our guide entitled "Granting and protecting security over shares in a BVI business company" for further details.